-- (a) You may vote by proxy by completing, dating and signing the enclosed form of proxy and sending it by mail or delivery to Equity Financial Trust Company, Proxy Department, 200 University Avenue, Suite 300, Toronto, Ontario M5H 4H1 to be received by no later than 4:30 p.m.
-(Toronto time) on January 27, 2014 or, if the Meeting is adjourned, by 4:30 p.m.
+- (a) You may vote by proxy by completing, dating and signing the enclosed form of proxy and sending it by mail or delivery it to TMX Equity Transfer Services, Proxy Department, 200 University Avenue, Suite 300, Toronto, Ontario M5H 4H1 to be received by no later than 4:30 p.m.
+(Toronto time) on January 26, 2015 or, if the Meeting is adjourned, by 4:30 p.m.
 (Toronto time) on the second last business day preceding the date of the adjourned Meeting at which the proxy is to be used. - (b) If you plan to attend the Meeting and vote your shares in person, you do not need to complete and return the form of proxy.
 Your vote will be recorded and counted at the Meeting.
-Please register with a representative of Equity Financial Trust Company, the Corporation's registrar and transfer agent, upon arrival at the Meeting.
+Please register with a representative of TMX Equity Transfer Services upon arrival at the Meeting.